 - Advertising Campaigns: The idea of it.

-- Aesop Collateral Damage: The general theme of "milk is good for you" could be Anvilicious at times.
-One commercial features a young boy who doesn't want to drink milk, saying it's "for babies", then points to his elderly neighbor who never drinks it, saying he does just fine.
+- Aesop Collateral Damage: The general theme of "milk is good for you" could be darkly heavy-handed at times.
+One commercial features a young boy and his sister who don't want to drink milk, saying it's "for babies".
+Then the boy points to his elderly neighbor who never drinks it, saying he does just fine.
 Then said neighbor's arms fall off as he tries to lift something heavy.
-Cue the boy and his sister gulping their milk.
+Cue the boy and his sister screaming in horror, then proceed to gulping their milk.
 And cue Moral Guardians opposed to depictions of violence deriding the CMPB for the ad.

 - all lowercase letters: The most famous example in all advertising.